 I’ve read some reviews saying it tied up too neatly and they would have preferred to guess for themselves how each story wrapped up, but I’ll admit I’m one of those people who basically wants as many details as possible about how everything turned out, so I didn’t mind for a moment.

-And this really is one where the audio version is worth listening to if possible – I can’t tell you how many reviews I’ve read saying this was the BEST audiobook they’d ever listened to.
+And this Echo book is really one where the audio version is worth listening to if possible – I can’t tell you how many reviews I’ve read saying this was the BEST audiobook they’d ever listened to.
 (You can sign up for a free Audible trial and get two free audiobooks, so if you’ve never used Audible, this is an excellent way to get Echo for free).

 This was one of those books where I was looking for tasks to do so I could keep listening.

 I’m always so impressed by books set in and around WWII that manage to feel new and fresh, despite the fact that approximately ten trillion books have been written about WWII.